Share via

 • Investigation might include reviewing the customer's account sign-in activity, invoice payment history, frequent changes in payment instruments and/or previous subscription usage patterns, as suggested as best practices previously.

 • Mitigation actions might include remediation of compromised identities, cleanup of compromised resources and strengthening of security posture.
-For more information, see What should you do if an Azure subscription has been compromised?.
+For more information, see What should you do if an Azure subscription is compromised?.

 • Partners can also submit a Service Request in Partner Center if they have other questions or concerns about suspicious activity.